BilalQadri/emacs-rem/README.md

 # emacs-rem
-An event handling system for Emacs.
+An event handling system for Emacs Lisp.

 This project is on initial stage(alpha version).